solo-io/solo-cop/workshops/gloo-mesh-demo/README.md

 ## Lab 7 - Zero Trust Networking <a name="Lab-7"></a>

 The backend APIs team employs a "Zero Trust" networking approach by enforcing service isolation.
-With service isolation, all inbound traffic to their applications is denied, even within their own namespace.
+With service isolation, all inbound traffic to their applications is denied by default, even within their own namespace.

 1. Add a default deny-all policy to the backend-apis namespace